-Jeff Smith, Assistant Professor of Politics and Advocacy at the Milano School of International Affairs, Management, and Urban Policy, has a different approach: design thinking.
+Jeff Smith, Assistant Professor of Politics and Advocacy at the Milano School of International Affairs, Management, and Urban Policy, advocates for a different approach: design thinking.

-During a talk, SXgood Stories: Ending Gun Violence, and afterwards, at SXgood Lab: Ending Gun Violence, Smith discussed how design thinking—a key aspect of The New School’s forward-thinking educational approach—can be scaled to make a significant dent on epidemic of gun violence.
+During a talk, SXgood Stories: Ending Gun Violence, and afterwards, at SXgood Lab: Ending Gun Violence, Smith discussed how design thinking — a key aspect of The New School’s educational approach — can be scaled to make a significant dent on the epidemic of gun violence in America.

-Smith pointed to Operation Ceasefire, a law enforcement initiative in Boston that took an innovative approach to policing young perpetrators of gun violence.
-The city’s policing strategy used to look like this: parolees would be herded into a police barracks or court room and be seated on the opposite side of the room from a police chief, who would verbally berate them—a means of scaring parolees into staying out of trouble.
+Smith pointed to Operation Ceasefire, a law enforcement initiative in Boston that took an innovative approach to policing youth gun offenders.
+The city’s policing strategy used to go like this: parolees would be herded into a police barracks or court room and be seated on the opposite side of the room from a police chief, who would verbally berate them — a means of scaring parolees into staying out of trouble.

-Operation Ceasefire was compassionate and community-oriented: Not only were law enforcement members were present for parolee gathering, but also a range of community stakeholders, including pastors, youth leaders, heads of social services organizations, city employment agencies, and addiction counselors.
-Meetings were held at a “neutral” venue such as a park or church, Smith said.
+Operation Ceasefire took a more compassionate and community-minded approach: in addition to law enforcement members, a range of community stakeholders, including pastors, youth leaders, heads of social services organizations, city employment agencies, and addiction counselors, were present at parolee gatherings.
+What’s more, meetings were moved from police barracks to a “neutral” venue such as a park or church, Smith said.

-“Instead of yelling at them, the stakeholders would start by saying, ‘We love you, but you’re screwing up,” Smith said. “‘We’re here to give you a bargain: we can get you a job, or you can leave.
+“Instead of yelling at them, the stakeholders would start by saying, ‘We love you, but you’re screwing up,” he continued. “‘We’re here to give you a bargain: we can get you a job, or you can leave.
 If you get into trouble again, we can guarantee the punishment will be swift and certain.”

 From the seating arrangement of the room to the choice of venue, Operation Ceasefire used design thinking to address youth gun violence.
-Boston has since seen a marked decrease in recidivism.
+Boston has since seen a marked decrease in recidivism among youth gun offenders.

 Smith said that traditional methods of policing often dehumanize and alienate offenders.
-Operation Ceasefire—a product of design thinking—gave them hope.
+Operation Ceasefire — a product of design thinking — gave imparted a sense of hope.